Mono-Game/MonoGame.Samples/FuelCell/Documentation/9-It-is-all-about-the-input.md

         }
     ```

-3. With the states in place, we need to initialize them when the game starts (and the `InputState` class is created), add the following right after the properties above in the `InputState.cs` class:
+3. With the states in place, we need to initialize them when the game starts (when the `InputState` class is created), add the following right after the properties shown above in the `InputState.cs` class:

     ```csharp
         /// <summary>